Sdedding/vulapipeline/contrib/README.ipv6.md

 At the time, there was some IPv6 support in some parts of vula's code but it had never been tested as was incomplete.
-Since then, IPv6 support has been improved and tested somewhat, and is now enabled in the podman test environment (which now uses IPv6 ULA addresses) for LAN traffic.
+Since then, IPv6 support has been improved and tested somewhat, and is now enabled in the podman test environment (which now advertizes an IPv6 ULA address bound to the vula interface, and uses fe80 addresses for wireguard endpoints) for LAN traffic.

-Default route encryption over v6 remains non-working at this time.
+Default route encryption over v6 remains unfinished at this time.

-The eight places in the vula source code which this report identifies as needing to be updated for v6 compatibility remain unfixed, however.
-Six of them are relevant to using vula for default route encryption on a v6 network, while the other two (`peer.py` and `wg.py`) both only affect code which was used during development but is not used in practice.
+The report below identified eight places in the code which were explicitly IPv4-only; two of them have been fixed.
+The remaining six are relevant to default route encryption and are not yet fixed.

-Next steps for V6:

-* Additional testing with ULA addresses, including adding a V4-only peer to the network.

-* Implement default route encryption (requires fixing the six things mentioned in the report below).

 ***